 In a given year, over a quarter of a million people in the United States have to visit the emergency room because of pneumonia.
 Since this serious lung infection can become life-threatening if left untreated, the skilled pulmonology team at Texas Pediatric Specialties and Family Sleep Center offers expert care.
-You can book your pneumonia evaluation at any of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, or the office in New Braunfels, Texas, by clicking on the online scheduler.
+You can book your pneumonia evaluation at any of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, Texas, by clicking on the online scheduler.
 You can also call the clinic nearest you to speak with a team member.

 Pneumonia is an infection that leads to inflammation in the air sacs (alveoli) in your lungs.
 As these small sacs start filling up with fluid or pus, breathing becomes increasingly difficult.

 The most common types of pneumonia are viral and bacterial pneumonia.
 These types of pneumonia spread easily to others through inhaling droplets that contain the germs, or by coming into contact with a contaminated person or object.

 While less common, it’s also possible to develop pneumonia because of fungal organisms.
 This type of pneumonia usually spreads through contaminated soil or bird droppings.